 The Furniture & Home Improvement Ombudsman (FHIO) operate a Payment Protection Scheme.
 This scheme is designed to give additional protection to consumers who have paid 100% in advance of a home improvement installation (e.g. the supply and fitting of a kitchen or bathroom).

-For partaking businesses, FHIO holds an amount of money in a Protected Account which can be drawn upon, if needed, to pay an award of compensation to a consumer following a legitimate complaint being upheld in their favour.
+For businesses who sign up to the Payment Protection scheme, FHIO holds an amount of money in a protected account which can be drawn upon, if needed, to pay an award of compensation to a consumer following a legitimate complaint being upheld in their favour.

 This scheme provides additional security for consumers and helps to highlight responsible businesses.